LakshmiRadhakrishnan09/Design-and-Architecture/README.md

 ## How Hashmap works internally
 ## How Git works internally
+	File system + hash + tree + blob
+	Every commit is a hash
+	Every hash is stored in file system as a folder.
+First two characters of hash as folder name.
+Remaining part as files inside folder.
+	Each file is either a tree or a blob. tree refer to other blobs.
+	Each blob is the actual file committed as part of that commit.
+	Utlities available to show wach file.

+	Git diff utility
+	Algorithm based on String - Minimum changes required to transform string1 to string2.
 ## Design LRU Cache

 1. Using HashMap and Doubly linked list